prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     pip install -v --no-build-isolation .

 This allows `ccache` to identify and reuse identical compilation steps and speeds up the build process.
-To do this, it is necessary to have installed all build requirements already using from `build_requirements.txt`.
+To do this, it is necessary to have installed all build requirements already from `build_requirements.txt`.
 Build isolation should not be skipped for CI tests.

-When built together using `pip install .`, all C++ and Python components can be uninstalled using:
+When built together using pip, all C++ and Python components can be uninstalled using:

     pip uninstall libcasm-xtal